 If you continue to encounter errors, please reach out so that we can assist!

 Using rules to log activities or create leads

 If you link your Salesforce account, new actions will appear in rules.
 Go into your Settings and select Rules to create a new rule.
-Select conditions (more information in Understanding rules) and select Send Email to Salesforce or Create lead in Salesforce as actions:
+Select conditions (more information in Understanding rules) and select one of the Salesforce options:

 - Send Email to Salesforce will log the message as an activity in Salesforce.
 If the message was sent by a Front teammate that is a Salesforce user, they will become the owner of the activity.
 If no contact or lead can be found in Salesforce, no activity will be logged.